How to write a great cover letter

 Regarding presentation, less is more.
 Stick to smart and simple.

 When sending letters via email, keep the text looking clean.
-No Comic Sans, no word art, no images, no colours.
+No Comic Sans, no word art, no images and no colours.
 Check the spacing between lines and paragraphs and make sure everything looks uniform.

 Use your own words and your passion and excitement will shine through.
 If you're using a big word when a small one will do, go for the smaller one.
 If used correctly, they're just as powerful.